Housing and Food Accommodations

 Generally, students with the most severe health needs will be given first priority in securing housing accommodations if their disability significantly impacts their ability to perform activities of daily living.
 Food accommodations associated with the meal plan will be determined in consultation with the DHFS Registered Dietician.

 1. Indicate your need for accommodations on the Division of Housing and Food Services housing application.
-Accommodation requests and supporting documentation must be received by July 1st for students requesting Housing for the Fall Semester.
+In order to receive priority consideration for accommodations, the accommodation request form and supporting documentation must be received by July 1st for students requesting Housing for the Fall Semester.
 For Apartment housing, requests and documentation should be submitted no later than 60 days prior to the preferred move-in date.

 2. Complete the RequestforHousing-FoodAccommodations.pdf and have a medical/mental health professional complete supporting documentation (ex.
 Housing-FoodVerificationForm.pdf).
 Completed forms should be submitted to: